saltta/hangman-game/README.md

 ![First Options on Title Screen](assets/images/mainselection.png)

 This is the first choice the player has to make, they can either start the game right away if they are already familiar with it or go read the instructions first.
+The blue makes the options stand out as to what character the user should type when making a decision.

 #### Instructions